State Farm Renters Insurance Review of 2023

 In terms of discounts, both companies offer two, and they’re essentially the same, including a bundling discount and a discount for installed security devices.

-The biggest difference between these two renters insurance companies is that State Farm offers its own renters insurance policies while GEICO offers quotes from a selection of third-party providers, meaning that you won’t be able to choose which carrier your policy is from.
+The biggest difference between these two renters insurance companies is that State Farm offers insurance policies.
+In contrast, GEICO offers quotes from a selection of third-party providers, meaning that you won’t be able to choose which carrier your policy is from.

 The third-party quotes offered by GEICO come with another caveat: your coverage options will vary from carrier to carrier, so we can’t give you a true comparison of what to expect if you choose GEICO.